jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 cover:
   image: /img/dockershim-kubernetes-v1.24-cover.jpg

-aliases:
-- "/post/dockershim-kubernetes-v1.24/"
+slug: "dockershim-kubernetes-v1.24"
 ---

-As Kubernetes grows in popularity, and more folks adopt it, the changes each release become more and more critical to test.
+As Kubernetes grows in popularity, the changes each release become more and more critical to test.
 In v1.24 there are big changes that may or may not impact you.

 Most people wait until the first patch release (`vX.XX.1`), after a major `vX.XX.0` version, before getting serious about upgrading.
 I'll demo how to test even earlier, before the major release.

 {{< notice note >}}
-Did you know, Kubernetes releases alpha versions for the next release almost immediately after cutting a new release.
+Did you know Kubernetes releases alpha versions for the next release almost immediately after cutting a new release?
 For example, `v1.23.0` was released on 12/7/21 and `v1.24.0-alpha.1` was cut the very next day.
 {{< /notice >}}

-The focus of this blog is testing the major breaking changes between releases during a major version upgrade.
+This blog tests the significant breaking changes between releases during a major version upgrade.

 ## Why is Kubernetes v1.24 release extra special?